 An ongoing series of reviews by the folks at your UTC Library featuring selections from our collection.

-Looking for a documentary and not finding it on our shelves?
+Looking for a graphic novel and not finding it on our shelves?
 Tell us what you’d like!